This code is part of KQCircuits

 of thickness `london_penetration_depth`

-quadratic_approximation: Use edge finite elements of second degree
+quadratic_approximation: Use edge finite elements of second order.
+Otherwise use first order.

 use_av: Use a formulation of VectorHelmHoltz equation based on potentials A-V instead of electric field E.